rkapl123/DBAddin/docs/DBFuncs.md

 The query parameter can also be a Range, which means that the Query itself is taken as a concatenation of all cells comprising that Range, separating the single cells with blanks.
 This is useful to avoid the problems associated with packing a large (parameterized) Query in one cell, leading to "Formula is too long" errors.
 German readers might be interested in [XLimits](http://www.xlam.ch/xlimits/xllimit4.htm), describing lots (if not all) the limits Excel faces.

-The connection string is either given in the formula, or for standard configuration can be left out and is then set globally in the registry key `[HKEY_CURRENT_USER\Software\VB and VBA Program Settings\DBAddin\Settings\ConstConnString]`
+The connection string is either given in the formula, or can be left out.
+The connection string is then taken from the standard configuration settings from the key `ConstConnString`**N** of the set environment **N**.
+You can also fix this environment in the formula by passing **N** as the "connection string".

 The returned list values are written into the Range denoted by "TargetRange".
 This can be